delphix/dcs-for-azure-templates/dcsazure_adls_to_adls_prof_pl/README.md

 * `P_MIXED_FILE_SCHEMA_DISAMBIGUATION` - This is the list of file prefixes that can be used to disambiguate directories with heterogeneous schemas, see the details in the notes below (default `{"DCS_EXAMPLE_PREFIX":{"suffixes":["csv","txt","NO_EXT"]}}`)
+* `P_RESET_DISCOVERY` - Boolean - This is the flag to control whether to re-profile from start, or from where it left off after last execution.
+Default value is true, which will re-profile from start.

 #### Notes